 I-15 ZERO TOLERANCE

-From the California state line to Las Vegas, the Nevada Highway Patrol will be cracking down on all traffic violations.
-To reduce fatalities and injuries, and help make your drive safer, traffic laws will be heavily enforced, from not driving impaired or distracted to important vehicle safety and other laws.
-It’s another reminder to always buckle up, don’t drive impaired, focus on the road and follow all Nevada traffic safety laws.
+From the California state line to Las Vegas, the Nevada Highway Patrol (NHP) will be cracking down on all traffic violations.
+To reduce fatalities and injuries, and help make your drive safer, traffic laws will be heavily enforced, from not driving impaired or distracted, to important vehicle safety, and other laws.
+It’s another reminder to always buckle up, don’t drive impaired, focus on the road, and follow all Nevada traffic safety laws.

-There were eight deaths and nearly 3,000 crashes in one recent year alone on I-15 from stateline to the heart of Vegas.
-The goal of the Nevada Highway Patrol, and all of Nevada’s traffic safety partners, is zero accidents and zero fatalities and the I-15 zero tolerance campaign is one way we’re making Nevada a safer place to drive.
+There were eight deaths and nearly 3,000 crashes in one recent year alone on I-15 from the state line to the heart of Vegas.
+The goal of the NHP and all Nevada’s traffic safety partners is to reach zero accidents and zero fatalities, and the I-15 zero tolerance campaign is one way we’re making Nevada a safer place to drive.

 In the first two months of the program, 2,707 citations were issued.
 Of these citations, 2,253 were for speeding; 237 for hazardous moving violations; 70 for seat belt violations; and 147 for other violations.
 The increased enforcement has helped contribute to a 31% decrease in crashes in the corridor from the same time period last year.